 A 2010 publication from Centeno et al of Regenerative Sciences describes the use of percutaneously injected culture-expanded MSCs from the iliac spine in 226 patients.(10) Following harvesting, cells were cultured with autologous platelet lysate and reinjected under fluoroscopic guidance into peripheral joints (n=213) or intervertebral discs (n=13).
 Follow-up for adverse events at a mean of 10.6 months showed 10 cases of probable procedure-related complications (injections or stem-cell related), all of which were considered to be self-limited or treated with simple therapeutic measures.
 Serial magnetic resonance imaging (MRIs) from a subset of patients showed no evidence of tumor formation at a median follow-up of 15 months.
 The efficacy of these procedures was not reported.
 This procedure is no longer offered in the U.S.

 Cartilage Defects: MSCs Concentrated from Bone Marrow

-In 2012, Koh et al. reported a retrospective analysis of the injection of adipose-derived MSCs and platelet-rich plasma (PRP) into arthroscopically-debrided knees of 25 patients with osteoarthritis.
-(12) Results were compared with a randomly selected group of patients who had previously undergone arthroscopic debridement and PRP injections without stem cells.
-Although there was a trend for greater improvement in the MSC group, at final follow-up there was no significant difference between the MSC and control groups in clinical outcomes (Lysholm, Tegner, visual analog score).
-Use of PRP is discussed separately in policy No 2.01.16.
+The same group reported a retrospective analysis of the injection of adipose-derived MSCs from the infrapatellar fat pad and platelet-rich plasma (PRP) into arthroscopically débrided knees of 25 patients with osteoarthritis of the knee.(14) Results were compared with a randomly selected group of patients who had previously undergone arthroscopic débridement and PRP injections without stem cells.
+Although there was a trend for greater improvement in the MSC group, at final follow-up, there was no significant difference between the MSC and control groups in clinical outcomes (Lysholm, Tegner, visual analog score).
+Use of PRP is discussed separately in Policy No. 2.01.16.

 Cartilage Defects: MSCs from Peripheral Blood